Christmas Lighting for your Home

 Curtain Lights are another option.
 Styled like a curtain, hence the name, they usually have a 2m or 3m wide top cable with a number of vertical drops.
 Various colours and functions are available.
 This style of light is ideal for covering large areas, perhaps the side of your house.

 Many displays can be created by manipulating the top cable and vertical strings into different positions.
 Curtain lights are also an excellent way to decorate deciduous trees – with the top cable curled in the crown of the tree, the strings can be led up different branches.

-A speedy and sometimes budget friendly solution is to use Net Lights.
+Net Lights are a speedy and sometimes budget-friendly solution is to use .
 Available in 2m x 3m sections, this style can simply be draped over bushes and garden foliage to create an eye catching display.

 These can also be used to turn a dull wall or hedge into an atmosphere creating backdrop to an event or special occasion.